 1818Karl Marx is born in Trier, Kingdom of Prussia, German Confederation.
 He was expelled from Germany for his radical beliefs, relocating to Paris, France.
 In Paris, he met Frederich Engels, the son of a prosperous textile manufacturer, and together they wrote The Communist Manifesto.
 He was then, expelled from France, and eventually settled in London, England.
 He spent most of his time at the British Museum, doing research for what would be his magnum opus, Das Kapital.
 Marx has been described as one of the most influential figures in human history.

-1821Napoleon I Bonaparte, Emperor of France (1799-1815), dies of stomach cancer in exile on the island of Saint Helena off the west coast of Africa, at age 51.
+1821Napoleon Bonaparte, Emperor of France (1799-1815), dies of stomach cancer in exile on the island of Saint Helena off the west coast of Africa, at age 51.
 It is believed that he may have died from arsenic poisoning.
 The type of arsenic found in Napoleon's hair shafts was mineral, the most toxic, and this supports the conclusion that he was murdered.
 In 1861, Napoleon's remains were entombed in a porphyry stone sarcophagus in the crypt under the dome at Les Invalides.

 1830Cowboy hat manufacturer, John Batterson Stetson, is born in Orange, New Jersey.
 He founded the John B. Stetson Company as a manufacturer of headwear, and the company's hats are now commonly referred to simply as Stetsons.
 The Stetson Cowboy hat was the symbol of the highest quality.
 Western icons such as Buffalo Bill Cody, Calamity Jane, Will Rogers, Annie Oakley, Pawnee Bill, and Tom Mix wore Stetsons.
 The company also made hats for law enforcement departments, such as the Texas Rangers.
 Stetson's Western-style hats were worn by employees of the National Park Service, U.S. Cavalry soldiers, and many U.S. Presidents.
 Todays cowboy hat has remained basically unchanged in construction and design since the first one was created in 1865.